Hamish-Leahy/Chronos32/README.md

 # Chronos32: A DIY 32-bit CPU on a Breadboard

 Welcome to the Chronos32 project!
 This ambitious endeavor aims to design, build, and program a fully functional 32-bit central processing unit (CPU) using breadboards, wires, and basic electronic components.
+This project is not commercial and is not permitted for comercial use.

 ## Project Goals